French Visa Health Insurance Rules Eased

 French Private Health Policies

-Whilst the change is obviously good news for French property second-home owners and possibly for those of retirement age, the requirement for full medical insurance cover remains in place for everyone else.
+Whilst the change is obviously good news for French property second-home owners and for those of retirement age, the requirement for full medical insurance cover remains in place for everyone else.

 Fabien Pelissier, our health insurance partner states: “We have a range of policies that have been accepted for a visa, starting from €131 a month for a person in their 50’s.
 If the visa is refused on health insurance grounds, we offer a full refund of the premium.”